kevin-j-m/kjm-blog/content/about.md

 I graduated from Rochester Institute of Technology (2008) and Bentley University (2010).
 I have experience in the insurance industry, healthcare technology industry, and consulting.

 I'm originally from New Hampshire.
-I live with my wife and daughter outside of Boston, Massachusetts.
+I live with daughter outside of Boston, Massachusetts.
 I support and visit my [local greyhound rescue](https://greyhoundrescuene.org/) when I can.
 I'm passionate about very specific musical artists, namely [Bruce Springsteen](https://brucespringsteen.net/) and [Nine Inch Nails](https://www.nin.com/).
 I enjoy watching hockey and other people make woodworking projects.
 Unfortunately, that leaves me with no time to make projects of my own.

 ## Elsewhere on the Internet